kathleenkhwong/test_basket_asian_bestofasian/README.md

 ![values_output](https://user-images.githubusercontent.com/31410379/29797939-fd7794d6-8c27-11e7-83b6-c881090935fa.PNG)

-The lines `J` and `fprintf('option value %f\n', z1)` are commented out in the file.
+The lines `J` and `fprintf('option value %f\n', z1)` are usually commented out in the file, i.e. except for demostration in the figure above.
 Uncomment these two lines if interested in these values.

 ## 2. Asian Options